denebeim/configvm/journal.md

 Well, I fell into the youtube black hole...
 I'm trying to rememver who I saw with the command that allows you to take standard images and add packages to them.  (like emacs and ipa-client)
 Still having issues.
 I can't seem to find the application I ran across yesterday to add deb packages to an img file...  waste of time.

+I've been unable to transfer IPA to proxmox, it just doesn't work.
+The test machine worked fine, I'm suspecting it's the centos instead of ubuntu.
+I'm ls

+2/15/2 today I got services over.
+IPA is a problem, I don't know if it's centos related or joy related.
+Moving services involved editing /etc/netplan/01-network-manager-all.yaml which has the fixed ID and ethernet device in it.
+I'm hoping this is because it has a fixed IP.
+Which reminds me *always* use DHCP to assign addresses.
+Use a MAC if you want static assignments.